Digital Twins as Funhouse Mirrors: Five Key Distortions: Empirical Context

-Our 19 sub-studies were designed by a diverse group of co-authors, reflecting how scholars might employ digital twins in practice.
-They cover a wide range of domains and topics including creativity, politics, privacy preferences, storytelling, fairness perceptions, interactions with technology platforms, luxury consumption, news consumption, and labor market preferences, among others.
-See SI for details.
-Unlike prior work that primarily replicated published studies \cite{park2024generative,toubia2025database}, our sub-studies combined replications with unpublished research and newly designed studies, ranging from behavioral economics paradigms and personality scale development to correlational and within-subject designs.
-Together, they provide an ecologically valid test of digital twins as they are available today.
+Our studies cover a wide range of domains and topics including creativity, politics, privacy preferences, storytelling, fairness perceptions, interactions with technology platforms, luxury consumption, news consumption, and labor market preferences, among others.
+Unlike prior work that primarily examined digital twins' performance in published studies \cite{park2024generative, toubia2025database}, our sub-studies combined established paradigms from published research, new paradigms from unpublished research, and newly designed studies.
+Our contexts range from behavioral economics paradigms to personality scale development and include correlational, within-subject, and between-subject designs.
+Together, they span a considerably broader and richer scope of use cases than any paper to date, providing an ecologically valid test of digital twins as they are available today.